 St Lucia observes Holy Week, which occurs during April.
-Many people attend mass and take part in Catholic traditions, including religious meals.
-Because of the family – and church – time involved, it is one of the more somber times to visit St Lucia.
+Many people attend mass and participate in Catholic traditions, including religious meals.
+Because of the family – and church – the time involved, it is one of the more somber times to visit St Lucia.

-In early May, Castries sees the Saint Lucia Jazz and Arts Festival – one of the most renowned festivals not only in the country, but in the whole of the Caribbean.
-Popular names in modern jazz (Amy Winehouse once appeared here, for instance) perform on big stages and at small venues alike.
+In early May, Castries sees the Saint Lucia Jazz and Arts Festival – one of the most renowned festivals in the country and the whole of the Caribbean.
+Popular names in modern jazz (Amy Winehouse once appeared here, for instance) perform on big stages and at small venues.
 Needless to say, it’s a big deal.

 Summer Festivals in St Lucia

 Taking place between June and July, the St Lucia Carnival is a colorful event.
-A kaleidoscope of events occur during this time, such as steel pan competitions and inter-commercial house calypso competitions, with plenty of vibrant carnival costumes, live bands, DJs, parties, fetes, and community events besides.
-It’s recognized as one of the top carnivals of the Caribbean.
+A kaleidoscope of events occurs during this time, such as steel pan competitions and inter-commercial house calypso competitions, with plenty of vibrant carnival costumes, live bands, DJs, parties, fetes, and community events besides.
+It’s recognized as one of the top carnivals in the Caribbean.

 The last Sunday in June every year (that’s June 28 in 2020) is time for the Fishermen’s Feast – or Fête Pêche, in French.
 This Thanksgiving celebration includes church services and, aptly enough, feasting.

 For something a little less crazy but still super cool, La Rose Flower Festival takes place on August 30.
-This is a community-minded cultural event that makes up one of the island nation’s two strangely rival flower festivals (the other being La Marguerite).
-It’s all about observing and appreciating St Lucia’s cultural heritage, history, and collective memories.
+This community-minded cultural event makes up one of the island nation’s two strangely rival flower festivals (the other being La Marguerite).
+It’s about observing and appreciating St Lucia’s cultural heritage, history, and collective memories.

 August 23-25 is when the St Lucia Roots & Soul Festival is about new voices in the realm of music.
-Free performances take place in various locations across the island, ending up with a big party at Pigeon Island National Landmark.
+Free performances occur in various locations across the island, ending with a big party at Pigeon Island National Landmark.

 Fall Festivals in St Lucia

 Do you like snorkeling or scuba diving?
-Then you should definitely make time to check out the Saint Lucia Dive & Adventure Week – a time to celebrate the island’s world-class dive sites and diverse marine life.
+Fall might be one of the best times to visit St Lucia for you.
+You can now check out the Saint Lucia Dive & Adventure Week – a time to celebrate the island’s world-class dive sites and diverse marine life.
 This watery bonanza takes place from September 6-13.

-Later in September (21-27), St Lucia plays host to the Wellness Music Festival.
-This sustainable and environmentally aware music festival is all about healthy living and being good to yourself – all on a background of good music.
+Later in September (21-27), St Lucia hosts the Wellness Music Festival.
+This sustainable and environmentally aware music festival is all about healthy living and being good to yourself – all on good music background.

 Celebrated since 1981, Creole Heritage Month is celebrated throughout October.
 With dance, cuisine, and music taking center stage, it is a celebration of the diversity of the island’s culture, culminating on International Creole Day on October 27.

-The second of St Lucia’s flower festivals, La Marguerite Flower Festival sees members from a local community dress in blue (as opposed to La Rose’s red) as a display of their pride in the La Marguerite flower.
+The second of St Lucia’s flower festivals, the La Marguerite Flower Festival, sees members of a local community dress in blue (as opposed to La Rose’s red) as a display of their pride in the La Marguerite flower.

 Winter Festivals in St Lucia